O'Neill Sea Odyssey: Past programs

-Community Service Project
+Community service projects

 The community service portion encourages and rewards students to give back to their community.
 Each class that participates in the O'Neill Sea Odyssey program, is educated in common ways to start up community service projects (CSP)in school or in their respective communities.
 At OSO, there is an emphasis not only in educating the individual, but also giving the tools to the student as they participate in sharing their new community awareness outside the core program.
-Past examples include: